Mayur1009/CropIdentification/README.md

-# crop_app
+# crop_app2

-Crop Identification App
+A new Flutter project.

 ## Getting Started